 The modernisation will include:

 The changes we intend to make are in addition to a new station entrance and step-free access to the Waterloo & City line from Walbrook Square.
 The new entrance will have two lifts, four escalators and a new ticket hall when it opens in late 2017.

 More than 200 engineers and staff will work on site at Bank 24 hours a day until 2021.The station will remain open to customers throughout the work.
 Most of the construction work will take place below ground to minimise construction impact on the historically significant site which is bordered by 31 listed buildings.

 Two main worksites are needed to construct the scheme:

 We aim to keep disruption to a minimum during construction and manage environmental impacts with industry best practices.

-We were granted a TWAO by the Secretary of State for Transport on Tuesday 15 December 2015.
+We were granted a Transport and Works Act Order (TWAO) by the Secretary of State for Transport that came into force in January 2016.
 The TWAO authorises us to construct the works and operate the new section of railway.

 We will need to close part of the Northern line City branch in 2020 to connect new and existing sections of tunnel safely.
 Closures will be as shown below, with reduced frequencies on those sections of the City branch which remain open.

 There will be room for displaced passengers on the District/Circle lines and Elizabeth line (currently being built by Crossrail Ltd), which will be fully operational by 2019.
 In addition, Thameslink frequency will be up to 24 trains per hour between Elephant & Castle/London Bridge, Blackfriars, City Thameslink and King's Cross.